BruceWeyne/Apex-SOQLBuilder/Document/English/README.md

 mdl.sqlSelect('Name');
 mdl.sqlSelect('IsActive');

-// The following SELECT phrase will be reserved for its generation when the method is called like above.
+// The following SELECT clause will be reserved for its generation when the method is called like above.
 // SELECT Id, Name, IsActive
 ```